EihwazDE/7d2d/H7SB_Doors/README.md

 **Mod Installation**

-1. Download and unpack the Zip data.
+1. Download and unpack ("extract here") the Zip data.

-	Use "extract here" to prevent double packing.

 2. Place it into your "Mods" folder.

-	C:\Steam\steamapps\common\7 Days To Die

 3. Have fun!